Ruel (singer): 2020: Bright Lights, Red Eyes

 On 4 September 2020, Ruel posted a video on Instagram with the caption "alayc", hinting at new music.
 On 10 September 2020, the single "As Long as You Care" was premiered on Triple J, before releasing later that day, alongside an accompanying music video.
 Ruel additionally announced his third EP, Bright Lights, Red Eyes, which was released on 23 October 2020.

-2021-present: 4th Wall
+2021–2023: 4th Wall

 Ruel's debut studio album 4th Wall was released on 3 March 2023.
+The album peaked at number 3 on the ARIA Charts.

+2024: DMA's Collaboration and Adaptations

+On April 18 2024, Ruel released two songs with Australian band DMA's.
+The collaboration's second single, We're a Pair Of Diamonds, first saw the light of day last October at a sold-out Enmore Theatre.
+In a surprise for fans, he joined DMA'S onstage for a stripped-down, acoustic performance of the unreleased alt-pop ballad.
+Originally written during sessions for his debut album, 4TH WALL, the song was revived thanks to the enthusiastic response from the crowd and online community.
+This outpouring of support inspired both Ruel and DMA'S to bring the song to life.

+In June 2024, Ruel released a cover of Sixpence None the Richer's "Kiss Me"; the lead single from his fourth EP, Adaptations and first on new label Giant Records.

+2025: Kicking My Feet

+On 22 August 2025, Ruel announced his second studio album, Kicking My Feet, which was released on 17 October 2025.